shihaocao/scao-quartz-website/content/story/letters.md

 Over the holiday season at the start of 2025, I spent a lot of time in bed and away from friends due to a medical emergency.
 The plus side is that I decided to purge my YT feed, and only keep the stuff I actually wanted to watch -- and I got a lot of good short films.
 [Language of memory by Devin Desouza](https://www.youtube.com/watch?v=IVbvj3ZLS5A) particularly struck me.
 Not only was it a beautiful heart tugger, but also it a mere `1:04`, it made me realize: "Wait, I could maybe try doing this -- I already own a camera..."

+## Love Lives in SF
+_Below is the description of my [ig post](https://www.instagram.com/p/DJHtkhRS9gH/)_

+Letters (2025) will premier at the Love Lives in SF Film Festival 2025!

+Thank you to @love.livesinsf @cca.caplconnects @artogether__ @grayareaorg for this amazing opportunity.

+Tickets (Friday, May 9th @ 5:00) are available at the link in my bio!

+Just like the emotions that barely fit into the words of a letter, I found myself barely hanging onto the images that floated through my head.
+In conservations with friends, I realized I wanted to capture these scenes and ideas before they’re gone.
+Sometimes, we don’t want to forget.

+I am thankful to @stewart349 , @annietsuii , @wuminations , @krithiknrao , @e.williams02 , @aliris.t @nikitaxaggarwal for being amazing friends excited to make this idea into a real short film with me.
+And to everyone else along the way who was cheering me on.
+And to you, thank you.

+#Letters #LoveLivesinSF2025 #LoveLivesinSF #GrayArea

 ## Storyboarding on The Train